-Tag archive for: Medicine
+Tag Archive for: Medicine

-For the second year the Agnes McLaren Association is organizing a medical prize worth €4,000!
-Applications are open to students at the Montpellier-Nîmes Faculty of Medicine who will defend their clinical thesis between September 2021 and March 2023.
+For the second year the Agnes McLaren Association is organizing a medical award worth €4,000!
+Applications are open to students at the Montpellier-Nîmes School of Medicine who will defend their clinical thesis between September 2021 and March 2023.
 See below for registration details and the eligibility criteria for your thesis.

-This award recognizes a doctoral dissertation in medicine focusing on the health of women and/or children in precarious or vulnerable situations and funds research based on that dissertation
+This award recognizes a doctoral dissertation in medicine that focuses on the health of women and/or children in precarious or vulnerable situations and provides funding for research based on that dissertation.

-TheAgnes McLaren Association, founded in 2018, works to preserve the memory ofAgnes McLaren, a Scottish woman and the first female doctor to graduate from the Faculty of Medicine in Montpellier in 1878.
-It is in honor of this physician, who dedicated her life to caring for the most disadvantaged women or those excluded from society, that the association wishes to award a medical prize for the first time.
+TheAgnes McLaren Association, founded in 2018, works to preserve the memory ofAgnes McLaren, a Scottish woman and the first female doctor to graduate from the Montpellier School of Medicine in 1878.
+In honor of this physician, who dedicated her life to caring for the most disadvantaged women and those excluded from society, the association wishes to award a medical prize for the first time.

-To mark the Faculty’s 800th anniversary in 2020, the association established the Agnès McLaren Prize in Medicine.
-Every two years, this prize is awarded for a clinical thesis and a post-thesis project, focusing on the health of women in precarious or vulnerable situations or the health of children exposed to precariousness and/or vulnerable situations.
-It also funds a project based on this thesis.
-The Prize, in the amount of €4,000, will be awarded in June 2023 following a preliminary selection by a committee and review by a jury composed of healthcare professionals.
+Thus, to mark the Faculty’s 8th centennial in 2020, the association established the Agnès McLaren Prize in Medicine.
+Every two years, this prize is awarded for a thesis and a post-thesis project, focusing on the health of women in precarious or vulnerable situations or the health of children exposed to precariousness and/or vulnerable situations.
+It also funds a research project based on this thesis.
+The prize, in the amount of €4,000, will be awarded in June 2023 following a preliminary selection by a committee and review by a jury composed of healthcare professionals.

 In the first edition, Justine Allouche won an award for her knowledge and expertise in cervical cancer screening.

-In 2021, the award was won by Justine Allouche for her work assessing knowledge and practices regarding cervical cancer screening among women in prostitution in the Gard and Hérault departments.
+In 2021, the award was won by Justine Allouche for her work focused on assessing knowledge and practices regarding cervical cancer screening among women engaged in prostitution in the Gard and Hérault departments.
 Justine was featured in an article in Midi Libre on that occasion!

 Eligibility Criteria